cakephp/docs/en/orm/table-objects.rst

 .. php:method:: afterDelete(Event $event, Entity $entity, ArrayObject $options)

-Fired after an entity has been deleted.
+The ``Model.beforeDelete`` event is fired after an entity has been deleted.

 Behaviors
 =========